(I) General Corporate Information

 The carrying values of assets/cash generating units at each balance sheet date are reviewed for impairment.
 If any indication of impairment exists, the recoverable amount of such assets is estimated and impairment is recognised, if the carrying amount of these assets exceeds their recoverable amount.
 The recoverable amount is the greater of the net selling price and their value in use.
 Value in use is arrived at by discounting the future cash flows to their present value based on an appropriate discount factor.
 When there is indication that an impairment loss recognised for an asset in earlier accounting periods no longer exists or may have decreased such reversal of impairment loss is recognised in the Statement of Profit and Loss.

-Raw materials, work-in-progress and finished products are valued at lower of cost and net realisable value after providing for obsolescence and other losses, where considered necessary.
+Raw materials, work-in-progress and finished products are valued at lower of cost and net realisable value after providing for obsolescence and other losses, where considered necessary and stores and Spares are valued at cost less write off for obsolescence.
 Cost includes purchase price, non refundable taxes and duties and other directly attributable costs incurred in bringing the goods to the point of sale.
 Work-in-progress and finished goods include appropriate proportion of overheads and, where applicable, excise duty.
 Net realisable value is the price at which the inventories can be realised in the normal course of business after allowing for the cost of conversion from their existing state to a finished condition and for the cost of marketing, selling and distribution.

 Stores and spares are valued at cost comprising of purchase price, non refundable taxes and duties and other directly attributable costs after providing for obsolescence and other losses, where considered necessary.